Sicarius (spider)

-Sicarius is a genus of recluse spiders that is potentially medically significant to humans.
+Sicarius is a genus of recluse spiders that are potentially medically significant to humans.
 It is one of three genera in its family, all venomous spiders known for a bite that can induce loxoscelism.
 They live in deserts and arid regions of the Neotropics, and females use a mixture of sand and silk when producing egg sacs.
-The name is Latin for assassin.
+The genus name is Latin for assassin.

+Distribution

+All species in this genus are found in South America.

 Description

 Sicarius spiders can grow up to 1 to 2 in long, and have six eyes arranged into three groups of two (known as "dyads").
 Physically, they resemble crab spiders and members of the Homalonychus genus.
-They lack the characteristic violin-shaped marking of the more well-known members of its family, Sicariidae the recluse spiders.
+They lack the characteristic violin-shaped marking of the more well-known members of its family Sicariidae, the recluse spiders.

 They can live for a very long time without food or water.
 Some can live for up to fifteen years, making them among the longest-lived spiders, behind the trap-door spiders and tarantulas, many known to live for twenty to thirty years.
 The oldest recorded spider is Number 16, a trap-door spider killed by a parasitic wasp at forty-three years old.